Together, Reducing Fraud Worldwide

-Government Accountants are employed at all levels of government — federal, state and local.
-At the federal level, Government Accountants manage public funds, investigate white-collar crime, perform financial statement audits for government agencies and conduct research on emerging accounting issues.
-At the state and local levels, Government Accountants manage use of local revenues, investigate frauds, perform financial, performance and compliance audits and recommend corrective action where needed.
+Government accountants are employed at all levels of government - federal, state and local.
+At the federal level, government accountants manage public funds, investigate white-collar crime, perform financial statement audits for government agencies and conduct research on emerging accounting issues.
+At the state and local levels, government accountants manage the use of local revenues, investigate frauds, perform financial performance and compliance audits, and recommend corrective action where needed.

 Benefits of the CFE Credential